jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 <pre class="EnlighterJSRAW" data-enlighter-language="msdos" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">$ ssh-keygen -t rsa</pre>

-Accept the default path (/home/cephadmin/.ssh/id\_rsa) and don&#8217;t set a key passphrase.
+Accept the default path (/home/cephadmin/.ssh/id\_rsa) and don't set a key passphrase.
 You should copy the generated .ssh/id\_rsa (private key) file to your admin workstation so you can use it to authenticate to the ceph servers.

 Next, enable password logins (temporarily) on the storage nodes (ceph01,2 & 3) by running the following on each node:<figure class="wp-block-image">